 -masks, are designed for sex play rather than protection from infection.

-You can find more information about sex during the COVID-19 pandemic here.
+You can find more information about sex during the COVID-19 pandemic here, and about Monkeypox here.
 As always, if you want to talk to someone about the type of sex you’re having, or the sex that you want to have, you can contact our sexual health team for non-judgemental sex positive discussions at firstname.lastname@example.org.
 If you prefer to have this discussion over the phone, send us your number and we will arrange to call you back.

 The most up-to-date information and advice on coronavirus can be found at www.gov.uk/coronavirus

 The most up-to-date information and advice on monkeypox can be found at https://www.gov.uk/guidance/monkeypox